markusvoelter/ProgrammingBasics/doc/chapter05_structured/index.md

-### Records are Types ###
+### Records as Types ###

-Record declarations like the one above are types, similar to `number`, `boolean` or `string`.
-In contrast to those, however, they are not built into the language, they are defined by you, the user.
+Record declarations like the one above can play the role of a type, similar to `number`, `boolean` or `string`.
+In contrast to those, however, they are not built into the language, they are defined by you, the programmer.
 With the `Person` declaration above, you have created a type that you can use like any other type.
 In particular, we can rewrite the `riskFactor` function that we have seen before: